Jessica Jones Season Premiere Recap: I See You’ve Met Jessica

 In an echo of the first season’s premiere, Jessica gets a hopeful client whose case is far more serious than she realizes.
 This time around, the real deal in the sad parade is a guy who claims to be able to run at lightning speed, but only when he’s scared.
 By the time Jess figures out he’s no joke — and that he was tinkered into super-status by the same people who did a number on her — he’s dead at the bottom of a conveniently crumbled construction site.

-Jessica learns the “they” that the tragically-nicknamed Whizzer swore was after him had also been prescribing the guy a high dose of antipsychotics.
+Jessica learns the “they” that the tragically nicknamed Whizzer swore was after him had also been prescribing the guy a high dose of antipsychotics.
 So while Malcolm stays behind to gently clean up the ashes of Jessica’s brother, Jessica follows the trail to “Industrial Garments and Handling,” the IGH that she’d been hunting down to fill the gaps in her own story.

 Just being in the IGH building gives Jessica flashbacks to her hospitalization: strapped to a gurney, screaming in pain, fighting off some inhuman-looking beast.
 “We were made here,” she thinks, and ready or not, she’s going back to her nightmare factory.
 Can’t be a superhero without an origin story.